KieranLafferty/KLExpandingSelect/README.md

 	//Animation Settings
 	#define KAnimationFanOutDegrees 360.0   //Amount  for the control to fan out 360 = fully fanned out, 180 = half fanned out
 	#define kAnimationGrowDuration 0.3
 	#define kAnimationRotateDuration 0.3
-	#define kAnimationVerticalOffset 3      //Measured in pixels, this variable sets how high the  items will animate before beginning their rotation
 	#define kAnimationPetalSpread 1.003     //A tuning parameter for determining how crowded petals are with respect to eachother
 	#define kAnimationPetalDelay 0.1        //The amount of time between animating each petal